missinglink/Insomnia/README.md

 Insomnia Framework beta1

-THIS RELEASE IS A DEVELOPMENT RELEASE AND IS NOT FULLY TESTED IN PRODUCTION USE.
+THIS RELEASE IS STILL IN ACTIVE DEVELOPMENT.

 PLEASE USE AT YOUR OWN RISK.